git-pull/tao-of-tmux/manuscript/05-session.md

 # Session {#sessions}

 Welcome to the session.
 Being the highest level entity after your [server](#server).
-Regardless of whether you're starting tmux fresh or attaching an already created one, your interaction with tmux will have to have at least one session running.
+Regardless of whether you're starting tmux fresh or attaching an existing one, your interaction with tmux will have *at least* one session running.

 A session will hold one or more [windows](#windows).
 Your tmux status bar, found at the bottom, will include a list of windows.